-2.1 Overview
+2.1 Background

-The Project Development Objectives (PDOs) to increase access to secondary education provide responsive learning environments for girls and improve completion of quality secondary education for girls and boys.
-SEQUIP will contribute to addressing key challenges to girls and boys accessing education and this school will definitely target girls for their studying excel.
-The project aims to reduce distance to government target: 3km (or 45 minutes)
+This project aim to increase access to secondary education and provide responsive learning environments for girls in Singida region and improve completion of quality secondary education for girls.
+The school construction in Manyoni district will contribute to addressing key challenges to girls accessing the education and this school.